DataDog/integrations-extras/neo4j/README.md

 ## Overview

-The Neo4j integration for Datadog enables data collection and alerting on a [Neo4j][1] metrics available at the Prometheus endpoint, using the Datadog platform.
+The Neo4j integration for Datadog enables data collection and alerting on key [Neo4j][1] metrics available at the Prometheus endpoint, using the Datadog platform.

 The integration allows you to monitor standalone Neo4j instances as well as Neo4j causal cluster instances.

-## Updates
-In [Neo4j 5][9], all metric names now include dbms or database namespaces.

-Default dashboards for Neo4j 4 and Neo4j 5 are included in this check.

-This check has been tested against Neo4j 4 and Neo4j 5 databases.
-If there are any issues, contact DataDog support or support@neo4j.com.

-The metadata.csv description highlights Neo4j 4 or Neo4j 5 specific metrics.
-For example: "cluster catchup tx pull requests received (v5)"

 ## Setup